KnowledgeCaptureAndDiscovery/somef/docs/output.md

 The `confidence` depends on the `technique` used.
 In this case, the confidence is driven by the classifier which makes the prediction.
 For the GitHub API the confidence is higher, as it was a description added manually by the authors.

 SOMEF aims to recognize the following categories (in alphabetical order):
 - `application_domain`: The application domain of the repository.
-This may be related to the research area of a software component (e.g., Astrophysics) or the general domain/functionality of the tool (i.e., machine learning projects)
+This may be related to the research area of a software component (e.g., Astrophysics) or the general domain/functionality of the tool (i.e., machine learning projects).
+See all current recognized application domains [here](https://somef.readthedocs.io/en/latest/#myfootnote1).
 - `acknowledgement`: Any text that the authors have prepared to acknnowledge the contribution from others, or project funding.
 - `contributors`: Contributors to a software component
 - `contributing guidelines`: Guidelines indicating how to contribute to a software component.